Microsoft EA Renewal

 9. What common mistakes should I avoid in EA negotiations?

 Avoid overlooking hidden costs, focusing solely on price, and underestimating the importance of flexibility and scalability.
-Also, ensure you do not enter negotiations without a clear strategy or understanding of your needs.
+Also, ensure that you enter negotiations with a clear strategy and a thorough understanding of your needs.

 10. How can I manage compliance and avoid penalties?

-Understand the compliance requirements outlined in the EA and conduct regular reviews of your software usage to ensure adherence.
+Understand the compliance requirements outlined in the EA and conduct regular reviews of your software usage to ensure adherence to these requirements.
 This proactive approach can help avoid penalties for non-compliance.

 11. What are the benefits of a multi-year agreement?